 This includes all HDB flats, condominiums, bungalows, terrace houses, semi-Ds, and so on.
-But minus a few exceptional cases, sellers of HDB flats typically won’t incur the Seller Stamp Duty given the 5-year Minimum Occupation Period (MOP) they have to follow.
+But minus a few exceptional cases, sellers of HDB flats typically won’t incur the SSD given the 5-year Minimum Occupation Period (MOP) they have to follow.

-The Seller Stamp Duty is meant to deter people from flipping houses in the market, thereby keeping property prices in a reasonable range.
+The SSD is meant to deter people from flipping houses in the market, thereby keeping property prices in a reasonable range.

 House flipping (i.e., buying cheap homes and quickly reselling them for profit) is a popular practice in markets like the United States, but the Singapore government wants to keep housing affordable in our little city-state.

 Other property cooling measures include the Additional Buyer’s Stamp Duty and the HDB resale levy.